secretstartups/handbook/total-rewards/benefits/modern-health/index.html.md

 **What is coaching?**
 Coaching is a collaborative process to help you make important changes in your personal and professional life.
 Your coach is there to help you figure out how you want to change and the steps you need to take to do so.
 Your coach’s job is to help you organize your thoughts, emotions, and goals and break things down into smaller steps that create forward movement and growth.
 The client is the driver of these sessions, while the coach is there to provide reflection, clarity, and accountability.

+**What is therapy?**
+Therapy is talk-based mental health treatment delivered by licensed clinicians to help with mental health needs.
+Therapy is appropriate if there is a clinical concern, as defined by the duration of symptoms (e.g., most of the time for two weeks) and their severity (e.g., interfering with someone’s ability to function in an important area of life).
+Those with a clinical need essentially experience symptoms (e.g., depression, anxiety) that are strong, last a long time, and impact the ability to function.

 **What is the difference between coaching and therapy?**
 Modern Health’s belief is that anyone can benefit from working with a coach, and some people need therapy in addition to or instead of coaching.
-The primary difference between coaching and therapy is that therapy is conducted by licensed mental health professionals who are trained to treat clinical difficulties (e.g., depression, anxiety) whereas coaches work on non-clinical issues (e.g, personal growth, financial well-being, and professional development).
-If you are experiencing a clinical need, please access therapy through your health insurance or EAP.
-You can also work with your dedicated coach to determine if you would benefit from therapy.
+The primary difference between coaching and therapy is that therapy is conducted by licensed mental health professionals who are trained to treat clinical difficulties (e.g., depression, anxiety), whereas coaches work on non-clinical issues (e.g., personal growth, financial well-being, and professional development).
+You can maybe think about it as the difference between seeing an orthopedic surgeon and a physical therapist.
+If you have broken your leg, you should see a surgeon since they are uniquely qualified to support you.
+But if you’ve sprained your ankle, a physical therapist is a much better fit.
+Not only would seeing a surgeon be more intense than you need, but physical therapists are better trained to help you gain strength.
+In this metaphor, therapists serve as the surgeon and coaches serve as the physical therapist.

+Here is a breakdown of the different types of providers in our coaching and therapy networks:

+Coaching: Coaches work with individuals to help them have the kind of lives they want.
+While there is no specific degree or license required to practice as a coach, all Modern Health coaches are rigorously vetted, certified, and trained in evidence-based approaches.

+Therapy: Therapy can be provided by therapists or psychologists.
+Therapists can have a variety of titles (counselors, therapists, clinicians, etc.).
+What they have in common is a master’s degree (M.A., or M.S.) in clinical psychology or a related field and are licensed in the state in which they practice.
+Common licenses include Licensed Marriage and Family Therapist (LMFT), Licensed Clinical Social Worker (LCSW), and Licensed Professional Counselor(LPC).
+These therapists are also trained in the assessment and treatment of mental health concerns.
+Psychologists have a doctoral degree (Ph.D., or Psy.D.) in clinical psychology or a related field such as counseling psychology or education and are licensed in the state in which they practice.
+They are trained in the assessment and treatment of mental health concerns.

+**Why do I only see coaching as an option?**
+Based on your answers to the well-being survey, Modern Health will determine the appropriate care for your level of well-being needs and direct you to match with either a coach and/or a therapist.
+We believe that everyone can benefit from working with a coach and some people can benefit from working with a therapist if they have a clinical need.

+If you weren't matched to a therapist based on your well-being survey, but would still like to be matched with a therapist, you can reach out to help@joinmodernhealth.com and notify the Care Team that you were matched to coaching, but would like to be matched to a therapist.
+The Care Team will then work with you on your preferences, areas of focus, etc. and make sure you receive great matches for therapy.

-**How do you match me to a coach?**
+**How do you match me to a provider?**
 Modern Health matches you to appropriate coach based on a proprietary algorithm that takes into account your well-being assessment and areas you want to focus on.

-**How often should I meet with my coach?**
+**How often should I meet with my coach or therapist?**
-How often you meet with your coach depends on your personal situation.
+How often you meet with your coach or therapist depends on your personal situation.
 Some people like to meet weekly, whereas others meet every month or two.

 **Can I complete sessions with my partner or a family member?**
 Yes, you are able to use your sessions with your partner or a family member.
 If you choose to do so, each completed session will count as one of your covered sessions.
-Please discuss this directly with your coach.
+Please discuss this directly with your coach or therapist.

 **What can I expect during my first coaching session?**
 During the first session, your coach will kick things off with an introduction to what coaching is and what you can expect during the session, including reviewing confidentiality (nothing you discuss is shared with Modern Health or your employer unless you request more support or need crisis resources).
 They will then ask you a few questions to better understand what you hope to get out of the coaching experience and what a successful experience would be for you.
 By setting expectations up front, the coach will be able to better help you identify personal goals and take steps towards achieving them.
 In subsequent sessions, the coach will follow up on any action items to understand their impact and you will together come up with next steps.
 The standard coaching session is 30 minutes and takes place over video, usually every two weeks or once a month.
 In between sessions, you are encouraged to reach out to your coach with any follow up questions or advice via Modern Health’s digital messaging tool in the app as well as utilize the digital CBT and meditation programs.

+**What can I expect during my first therapy session?**
+Similar to coaching, therapists will start each session with an introduction and review of expectations and confidentiality to make sure that you feel comfortable with them and the process.
+They will then ask you a series of questions to get a better understanding of your symptoms and background to best identify how you can work together to achieve your goals.
+After this initial assessment, they will work collaboratively with you to formulate a treatment plan and review different methods to help you address your needs (e.g. Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Dialectical Behavior Therapy).
+They will likely give you some follow up action items that you can take away from the session.
+In follow up sessions they will review specific action items and alter your treatment plan based on your needs.
+Typically, therapist visits will be 45-50 minutes in length and occur in person or via video, often weekly.

 **How should I prepare for my first session?**
 Before your first session, we encourage you to ask yourself a few questions.
-As with many other aspects of your life, the more effort you put into your coaching experience, the more you’ll get out of it.
-These can help guide your initial conversations with your coach.
+As with many other aspects of your life, the more effort you put into your coaching and/or therapy experience, the more you’ll get out of it.
+These can help guide your initial conversations with your coach or therapist.
 * Where do you want to start?
    * You might have a lot of areas of interest (e.g., you want to learn mindfulness, and work on your finances).
 Spend some time thinking about where you want to get started before your first visit.
 What is most on your mind or stressing you out?
 * Do you know what your goals are or do you need help figuring that out?
-* What do you want to get out of coaching?
+* What do you want to get out of coaching or therapy?
 * What do you want your coach to be like?
 Do you want someone who holds you accountable, who is a cheerleader, who challenges you?
 * How do you want your life to look when you are done?
 What does success look like?